brianhouse/braid/docs/content.md

 Note that in this example, `t2` takes `t1` as an argument.
 This ensures that t2 will start in sync with t1.
 Otherwise, t1 and t2 will start at arbitrary times, which may not be desirable.

 However, each thread also has a `phase` property that allows us to control the relative phase of threads deliberately.
+Phase goes from 0-1 and indicates how much of the cycle the pattern is offset.

     >>> t2.phase = 1/12         # adjust phase by one subdivision
     >>> t2.phase = 3/12